Sally Whitwell: Biography

 Whitwell was born in 1974 and grew up in Canberra.
 She learned to play the piano on her grandmother's "imposing beast of an instrument", including "Cockles and Mussels" and "Wedding of the Painted Doll".
 In the 1980s she had piano lessons where "a classical tuition is what you would receive".
 She also studied bassoon but from the age of 16, she concentrated on the piano.

 Whitwell attended Canberra Girls' Grammar School, then the Australian National University's School of Music and completed a Bachelor of Music with Honours in 1997.
 She completed further studies at Sydney Conservatorium of Music for a graduate diploma in accompaniment.
 During her time at university she also worked part-time, both as a solo performer on the cabaret circuit and as part of ensembles.
-Whitwell has been involved closely with Gondwana Choirs as an accompanist for over ten years.

 During the 2000s Whitwell provided session work for the Australian Broadcasting Corporation (ABC), whenever they wanted "something slightly left-field, or crossover, or contemporary".
 By 2004 Whitwell provided piano for The Elizabethan Sydney Orchestra and their performance was included on an album for ABC Classics, Felix and Me: Musical Highlights from ABC Classic FM Breakfast.
 In the following year she was one of the contributors to The Classic 100 Piano, a set of eight CDs, with piano-based tracks selected by listeners to ABC Classic FM.
 Whitwell arranged some tracks and provided accompaniment of Teddy Tahu Rhodes' and David Hobson's 2009 album You'll Never Walk Alone.

 In 2009 she contributed Spiegel im Spiegel, with Sally Maer on cello, for the soundtrack to ABC-TV documentary special, Bombora – The Story of Australian Surfing, which describes a history of the sport and the 1963 instrumental single "Bombora", by The Atlantics.
 In 2010 Whitwell released "Roadtrip", a self-composed score for flute and piano.
 She was inspired by "the train commute I make weekly from Sydney to a university teaching job in Newcastle".

 For three days in November 2010, Whitwell worked at the ABC's studios to record her debut solo album, Mad Rush: Piano Music of Philip Glass, which was issued on 3 June 2011 by ABC Classics.
 For the album she utilised a 102-note piano crafted by Australian company, Stuart & Sons.
 Melissa Lesnie of Limelight noted in August that the album of works written by minimalist composer, Philip Glass, had become a "surprise hit, not least thanks to Glass's broad appeal across genre and age divides".
 Whitwell told Lesnie that the Stuart & Sons piano "allows so many colours, such subtle gradations of dynamics, that you can't get on another instrument in my experience.
 A Stuart sound is like crystal, yet it's very flexible".